CultivateHQ/cultivateHQ.com/source/posts/2018-07-12-shared-config-open-source.html.md

 ## Text Editors

-Having Vim and Emacs users amoung the developers, we decided to use [Spacemacs](http://spacemacs.org/), an Emacs distribution _"with Vim built-in"_.
+Having Vim and Emacs users among the developers, we decided to use [Spacemacs](http://spacemacs.org/), an Emacs distribution _"with Vim built-in"_.
 We tinkered around with a single `.spacemacs` file and added features, layers and different configurations.
 It became Spacemacs' default dot file plus a few things we knew most of us would use.
-Eventually it grew into something more customizable that you can read about here:
+Eventually it grew into something more customisable that you can read about here:
 [Spacemacs shared configuration - custom private layers](/posts/spacemacs-shared-config/)

 We also have configuration files for <a href="https://neovim.io/" target="_blank">Neovim</a>, because there's nothing like a text editor holy war to get your morning started.

 ## Remote sharing

 We tried a few different tools for interacting remotely.
 Sharing your screen is rather easy nowadays thanks to WebRTC, all you need is a proper web browser.
-But we needed a way to colaborate on the same source code.
+There are many services that provide audio and video calls and screen sharing such as [talky](https://talky.io/).
+But we needed a way to collaborate on the same source code.

 We tried a few tools, and they really didn't work as smoothly as we expected.
 One of the biggest issues we found is most of them are not multi-platform.
-We use Mac and Linux in the team, so at least these operative systems needed to be supported.
+We use Mac and Linux in the team, so at least these operating systems needed to be supported.

 We found out about [`tmate`](https://tmate.io/), a fork of `tmux` that allows you to share your terminal remotely. tmux is a terminal multiplexer which allows you to use several sessions inside a single terminal.
 Some of us already used tmux by the time we found tmate, so we added that tool to our set.